tkilias/docker-db/README.md

 EXASOL is the intelligent, high-performance in-memory analytic database that just works.

+# What is this image

+This image is a dockerized version of the EXASOL DB 6.0.0 suitable for testing.

+Currently supported features:
+- start/stop database
+- UDF framework
+- port forwarding
+- software update
+- backups on archive volumes

+Features currently not supported, but will be supported shortly:
+- block devices for data storage
+- backups on remote volumes
+- license handling

+Features still in development:
+- multinode setup
+- XML/RPC interface

 # How to use this image

 - Pull the image to your Docker host: